brooks-code/WSL-VHDX-Compact/README.md

 WSL-VHDX-Compact is now also a Windows executable!
 Check the [release](https://github.com/hyperphantasia/WSL-VHDX-Compact/releases/tag/v1.0.1) section.

->[!WARNING]
+>[!TIP]
 > Some virus scanners might flag the `.exe` file.
-This is a false positive and a well documented case on [PS2EXE repository](https://github.com/MScholtes/PS2EXE/issues/153) that comes up [often](https://stackoverflow.com/questions/70393526/how-do-i-compile-a-powershell-script-so-that-it-is-shown-as-safe-by-antivirus).
-See below on how to check the contents of the `.exe` by yourself, if you still feel unsure about that, then, feel free to run the `.ps1` script instead.
+This is a false positive and a well documented issue on [PS2EXE repository](https://github.com/MScholtes/PS2EXE/issues/153) that comes up [often](https://stackoverflow.com/questions/70393526/how-do-i-compile-a-powershell-script-so-that-it-is-shown-as-safe-by-antivirus).
+See below on how to check the contents of the `.exe` by yourself, if you still feel unsure about that, then, you're free to run the `.ps1` script instead.

-The binary has been compiled with [PS2Exe](https://github.com/MScholtes/PS2EXE), and yes, wether the file is flagged as malware or not and since **you don't know me** (and you will be prompted to run a powershell script with elevated rights), be careful and rigorous: check what the `*.exe*` contains and be sure to understand what the script does.
+The binary has been compiled with [PS2Exe](https://github.com/MScholtes/PS2EXE), and yes, wether the file is flagged as malware or not and since you will be prompted to run a powershell script with elevated rights, be rigorous: check what the `*.exe*` contains and be sure to understand what the script does.

 After installing PS2Exe like this: